- See: Midfoot/Forefoot Fractures

 - intercuneiform region injuries: these may occur in upto 10-15 % of patients;

 - lateral talometatarsal angle is formed by intersection of a line along the long axis of talus w/ long

 axis of 1st metatarsal and normally forms a straight line

-- ref: Prediction of Midfoot Instability in the Subtle Lisfranc Injury.
-Comparison of MRI with Intraop Findings
+- ref: Prediction of midfoot instability in subtle Lisfranc injury.
+Comparison of MRI with intraoperative findings.

 - Treatment of Sprains and Minimally Displaced Frx:

 - fractures presenting w/ more than than 2 mm of displacement and greater than 15 deg of